awslabs/aws-deployment-framework/docs/samples-guide.md

 with the application running inside AWS Fargate.

-For more samples, please see the other pipeline/resource definitions in the `samples` folder, or check out the numerous CloudFormation resource savailable on [Github](https://github.com/awslabs/aws-cloudformation-templates) which can be used with ADF.
+For more samples, please see the other pipeline/resource definitions in the `samples` folder, or check out the numerous CloudFormation resource available on [Github](https://github.com/awslabs/aws-cloudformation-templates) which can be used with ADF.